 At the beginning of the COVID-19 pandemic, The Roman Healthcare Group got a pronounced spike in calls for infection preventionists for 13-26 week assignments, according to Greg Musto, the company’s CEO.
 Systems that normally take one to two weeks to approve contracts for interim candidates got approval in mere hours, he says.

-Long-time client hospitals put their trust in The Roman Healthcare Group’s vetting process, giving them permission to extend offers.
-In one week alone, Musto says, they filled four positions in infection prevention—which was typical during that hectic period early in the pandemic.
+Long-time client hospitals put their trust in The Roman Healthcare Group’s vetting process, permitting them to extend offers.
+Musto says in one week alone they filled four positions in infection prevention—which was typical during that hectic period early in the pandemic.

 Video conferencing and interviewing was immediately and broadly adopted at the start of the pandemic, according to Bob Bailey, Managing Director of Healthcare IT Leaders, PAC Leaders, and Locum Choice.

 He stresses the importance of hiring managers ensuring that their recruiters have the tools and knowledge to effectively video screen candidates, while also helping candidates get up to speed so they’re better able to shine on video calls.